danielaparker/jsoncons/src/doc/Classes/json.md

     void clear()
 Remove all elements from an array or object value, otherwise do nothing

-    void remove_range(size_t from_index, size_t to_index)
-Removes all elements from an array value whose index is between `from_index`, the first element to be removed, and `to_index`, one after the last element to be removed.
+    void erase(array_iterator first, array_iterator last)
+Remove the elements from an array in the range '[first,last)'.
+Throws `std::domain_error` if not an object.

+    void erase(object_iterator first, object_iterator last)
+Remove the members from an object in the range '[first,last)'.
+Throws `std::domain_error` if not an object.

-    void remove(const std::string& name)
+    void erase(const std::string& name)
-Remove a member from a `json` object
+Remove a member with the specified name from an object Throws `std::domain_error` if not an object.

     void set(const std::string& name, const json& val) void set(std::string&& name, const json& val)